 Describe yourself and how you would be a benefit to someone’s forum and ensure that you are the right person for the job.
 If you have been a forum moderator in the past then you will want to add references from your previous employers as well as your duties that you performed during that time.

 After you have created a profile, you will now want to check and see if there are any forum moderator jobs available that have already been posted on the freelancer site.
 Every freelancer site has a listing of jobs set out in different categories.
 Simply type into the search bar “forum moderator” and all of the ads that pertain to a forum moderator will appear.
 If you are interested in the job and feel that you meet all of the requirements, apply for the job.

 If you don’t find what you are looking for at one of the freelancer sites, you can also check on Google.
 Simply type into the search bar of Google “forum moderator job openings” and all of your results will pop up.
 You may also want to check with forums that you like.
 Simply contact the owner of the forum and ask them if they have a forum moderator position open and let them know that you are interested in both the job and are an avid user of the forum yourself.

 Depending on the popularity of the forum and your experience, you can expect to earn anywhere from $7 to even $20 an hour being a forum moderator.
-If you are just starting in the forum moderator business then you might want to shoot with a lower price to gain you experience and to help build your resume up for higher paying forum moderator positions.
-As with any job experience is the key and the only way to get experience is by offering your services low enough to get your foot in the door.
+If you are just starting in the forum moderator business then you might want to shoot at a lower price to gain your experience and to help build your resume up for higher-paying forum moderator positions.
+As with any job, experience is the key and the only way to get experience is by offering your services low enough to get your foot in the door.